Amazon Elastic Beanstalk and Amazon X-Ray - Amazon X-Ray

 Amazon Elastic Beanstalk and Amazon X-Ray

-End of support notice – On February 25th, 2027, Amazon X-Ray will discontinue support for Amazon X-Ray SDKs and daemon.
-After February 25th, 2027, you will no longer receive updates or releases.
-For more information on the timeline, see X-Ray SDK and daemon end of support timeline and for information on migrating to OpenTelemetry, see Migrating from X-Ray instrumentation to OpenTelemetry instrumentation .
+X-Ray SDK/Daemon Maintenance Notice – On February 25th, 2026, the Amazon X-Ray SDKs/Daemon will enter maintenance mode, where Amazon will limit X-Ray SDK and Daemon releases to address security issues only.
+For more information on the support timeline, see X-Ray SDK and Daemon Support timeline.
+We recommend to migrate to OpenTelemetry.
+For more information on migrating to OpenTelemetry, see Migrating from X-Ray instrumentation to OpenTelemetry instrumentation .

 Amazon Elastic Beanstalk platforms include the X-Ray daemon.
 You can run the daemon by setting an option in the Elastic Beanstalk console or with a configuration file.